Computation of cyclic redundancy checks: Sarwate algorithm (single lookup table)

-One of the most commonly encountered CRC algorithms is known as CRC-32, used by (among others) Ethernet, FDDI, ZIP and other archive formats, and PNG image format.
-Its polynomial can be written msbit-first as 0x04C11DB7, or lsbit-first as 0xEDB88320.
-The W3C webpage on PNG includes an appendix with a short and simple table-driven implementation in C of CRC-32.
-You will note that the code corresponds to the lsbit-first byte-at-a-time pseudocode presented here, and the table is generated using the bit-at-a-time code.

 Using a 256-entry table is usually most convenient, but other sizes can be used.
 In small microcontrollers, using a 16-entry table to process four bits at a time gives a useful speed improvement while keeping the table small.
 On computers with ample storage, a 65536-entry table can be used to process 16 bits at a time.

-Generating the tables
+Generating the lookup table

-The software to generate the tables is so small and fast that it is usually faster to compute them on program startup than to load precomputed tables from storage.
+The software to generate the lookup table is so small and fast that it is usually faster to compute them on program startup than to load precomputed tables from storage.
 One popular technique is to use the bit-at-a-time code 256 times to generate the CRCs of the 256 possible 8-bit bytes.
 However, this can be optimized significantly by taking advantage of the property that table[i xor j] == table[i] xor table[j].
 Only the table entries corresponding to powers of two need to be computed directly.

 In the following example code, crc holds the value of table[i]: